 Dictys and his equally kindly wife had no children of their own.
 So, they took Danaë and Perseus to their bosom as their daughter and grandson, and for a long time the little family lived happily there by the sea.
 Perseus grew up true and strong, as befits the child of a god.
 His mother told him that the couple with whom they lived were not his real grandparents, but refused, no matter how much he begged, to reveal his actual lineage; she hoped thereby to keep him well away from the affairs of the great, which had so far only brought her misery.
 She herself remained as beautiful as ever, but rejected all of her would-be suitors.
 She’d had, she said, more than enough of that sort of thing; the only men she wanted in her life now were her adoptive father and her son.

 After puzzling over this riddle for some time, Perseus decided that Apollo must mean for him to travel to the place known as Dodona, far to the northwest of Delphi, famous for its enormous oak trees, where Zeus had a temple and oracle of his own.
-When he finally arrived there after a journey of many weeks, he was initially disappointed; Zeus’s oracle could offer only a vague message that his divine lineage placed him “under the protection of the gods.”
+When he arrived there, he was initially disappointed; Zeus’s oracle could offer only a vague message that his divine lineage placed him “under the protection of the gods.”

 But that night, none other than Hermes, the messenger of the gods, came to Perseus flying on his winged sandals, wearing his winged hat and carrying his winged staff, accompanied by Athena, resplendent in her silvery armor, brandishing her sharp-tipped spear of wisdom before her.
 “Before you can think about attacking the Gorgons,” Hermes said to the shocked young man who had bowed down on the grass before them, “you must be properly equipped with some tools of battle which Hephaestus has made just for you.”
 Then Hermes gave to Perseus a fine bronze sword with a black sheath, and Athena gave him a golden shield polished to a mirror-like shine.
 Indeed, to serve as a mirror was its intended purpose.
 “Do not look upon the Gorgons directly,” said Athena.
 “Look only at their reflections in the shield.”